maxfields2000/dockerjenkins_tutorial/README.md

 # Jenkins and Docker Tutorial Series

-This repository is provided as a set of functional working examples that follows along with a blog series released by Maxfield Stewart at Riot Games (link here).
+This repository is provided as a set of functional working examples that follows along with a blog series released by Maxfield Stewart at Riot Games (http://live-rg-engineering.pantheon.io/news/putting-jenkins-docker-container).
 Each folder contains a self contained set of files that are the end result of each tutorial and are provided as is.

 # Instructions